Breakfast/ Pancakes and Crepes/ Polish Recipes/ Sweet Breakfast Ideas

 Here’s what you need to make Polish apple pancakes:

-Apples – choose soft apple variety, no crunchy/crispy/firm apples!
+Apples – choose a soft apple variety, no crunchy/crispy/firm apples!
 I used Gala apples.
+Soft apple variety is important because you don’t want your pancakes with firm/crunchy apples inside.

 Vanilla – Polish people use rather vanilla sugar but I’ve used vanilla extract in this recipe since it’s more easily available in the US.
 If you have vanilla sugar (the best is with real vanilla !), add about a tablespoon instead of vanilla extract.
 What is vanilla sugar?
 It’s just regular sugar that has been infused with vanilla beans.